Birding Trip in the La Mancha Region of Spain

-Perhaps you would like to explore the extensive volcanic steppe region of the Campo de Calatrava?
-As the area is less frequented by nature enthusiasts, a day trip on back roads and trails far from the madding crowd gives a more intimate La Mancha birdwatching experience.
+Perhaps you would like to explore the extensive volcanic steppe region of the Campo de Calatrava on your La Mancha birdwatching day?
+As the area is less frequented by nature enthusiasts, a trip on back roads and trails far from the madding crowd gives a more intimate La Mancha birdwatching experience.

 The wetlands of La Mancha are a joy to visit year-round, but they are especially interesting during the migration seasons in spring and autumn, when many birds transiting through stop off for a break in their journeys.

 Many others, such as Collared Pratincoles, Avocets and Black-winged Stilts, come to breed and some, such as Greater Flamingos and White-headed Ducks, can be seen year-round.
 In the winter thousands of Common Cranes arrive almost like clockwork and roost in the area around the National Park.